Mahalanobis balancing: a multivariate perspective on approximate covariate balancing: Proposed Methodology

 \end{assumption}

 Assumption (3.1) is a standard requirement for consistency of the ATE estimator.
 Assumption (3.2) requires that the threshold parameter $\delta$ should not be large.
-Assumptions (3.3) and (3.4) are satisfied by the common choices $f(x)=x\log(x)$, $-\log(x)$ or $(x-1/n)^2$.
-Assumptions (3.5) and (3.6) are needed for double robustness of the ATE estimator.
-Assumption (3.7) is the strict overlap assumption.
+Assumption (3.3) is satisfied by the common choices $f(x)=x\log(x)$ or $-\log(x)$.
+Assumptions (3.4) and (3.5) are mild conditions to control the moments of the covariates and the noises.
+Assumption (3.6) is the strict overlap assumption.

 \begin{theorem} Suppose that Assumptions 1-3 hold, then the MB-based ATE estimator $\hat{\tau}^{MB}$ is doubly robust in the sense that: